Coder-Jay00/auratherapycare-v1/DEPLOYMENT_GUIDE.md

 - Not suitable for multi-user environments

 ### Security Considerations
-- Passwords stored in plain text (demo only)
+- Passwords hashed with bcrypt for security
 - No HTTPS required for localStorage
 - For production: implement proper backend